Efficient Model-Agnostic Multi-Group Equivariant Networks: Method

-where $P(g)$ is the permutation group corresponding to $g \in G$ and $Tr(\cdot)$ denotes the trace of the $P(g)$ matrix.
+where $G$ is a subgroup of a permutation group and let $P(g)$ is the permutation group element corresponding to $g \in G$ and $Tr(\cdot)$ denotes the trace of the $P(g)$ matrix.
 Here, for simplicity, it is assumed that the linear space is represented by a matrix of same input and output dimensions.
 Hence $P(g)$ has the same dimensions as the matrix.
 Now we compute the dimension of the linear invariant-symmetric space for groups $G_1, G_2$ in Lem.~\ref{lemma: dimension_of_IS_layer}, where $G_1$ acts on the input and $G_2$ acts on the output.
 The proof closely follows the method for computing the dimension of the equivariant space in \cite{maron2020learning}. \begin{lemma} The dimension of a linear invariant-symmetric space corresponding to groups ($G_1, G_2$) is given by